 We all know that grants are about results.
 In most proposal solicitations you will be asked to include an evaluation plan in your proposal so you can document whether you have been successful or sometimes that language “include an evaluation plan” is called something else.
-In SBIR-land, solicitations will ask you indicate what success looks like and how you are going to demonstrate outcomes on your specific aims through analysis (shhh – don’t tell them they are secretly looking for an evaluation plan).
+Some solicitations will ask you indicate what success looks like and how you are going to demonstrate outcomes on your specific aims through analysis (shhh – don’t tell them they are secretly looking for an evaluation plan).

 Typically, in all federal proposals, you must include how you will evaluate your project by stating when you will do it and how you will report your results.
 Just as any experiment reveals much whether it succeeds or not, how your project succeeds or falls short will give you and your funder valuable information.